This mince bake recipe incorporates brown rice and plenty of vegetables, making it a frugal, filling and healthy one-dish dinner.

 - salt and pepper to taste

 - Boil rice according to packet instructions (This can be made ahead of time).

-- Brown mince.
-Remove from pan and drain in a colander
+- Meanwhile, heat half the olive oil in a large fry pan over medium heat.
+Brown mince.
+Remove from pan and drain in a colander if needed.

-- Return mince to the pan and add peas and corn and stir in the tomato paste, herbs, tomatoes, sugar and salt and pepper.
-Simmer for 10 minutes until reduced slightly, the vegetables are cooked and the and flavours have developed.
+- Return mince to the pan and add peas and corn and stir in the tomato paste, herbs, tomatoes, and salt and pepper.

 - Simmer for 15 minutes until reduced slightly and the vegetables are cooked.